July 29, 2010 Ukraine #1 in barley exports in the world July 28, 2010 Ukraine could export 16 million t of grain this year

 In the sixteenth and seventeenth centuries, Ukrainian literature experienced a renaissance despite the Polish and Russian countermeasures.
 Cossack chronicles and hundreds of works written in Ukrainian have come down to us.
 It was the time of famed Ukrainian philosopher, writer, and educator Hryhory Skovoroda.
 Ivan Kotliarevsky's Eneyida, where Virgil's Aeneid heroes were turned into Ukrainian Cossaks, introduced a new age of Ukrainian literature.

 In 1840, Taras Shevchenko's collection of poetry Kobzar was published which raised Ukrainian literature to world standards.
+Shevchenko is considered to be one of the major developers of literary language due to his numerous literature works.
 He was also a renowned fighter for freedom of the Ukrainian people in the nineteenth century.

 The literature of the twenties century was characterized by two different movements when part of the authors remained in Ukraine and many others fled to form the Diaspora now scattered all over the world.
 Many writers and patriots - among them Volodymyr Vynnychenko, Pavlo Tychyna, Ostap Vyshnia, Volodymyr Sosiura, Vasyl Stus, Oles Honchar, and Lina Kostenko - tried to express themselves under the totalitarian Soviet regime.
 At the same time the Ukrainian Diaspora enriched the national literature with such names as Olha Teliha, Ivan Bahriany and Yuri Lypa, who had to write far away from their native land.
-Independence has made it possible for all of today's readers to get access to the Ukrainian literary heritage that would be unknown to them.
+Independence has made it possible for all of today's readers to access to the Ukrainian literary heritage previously concealed from them.

 Music